-- Talend: Companies who prefer an open-source solution; companies who need many pre-built integrations.
+- Talend: Companies who prefer an open-source solution; companies that need many pre-built integrations.

-- Stitch: Companies who prefer an open-source solution; companies who prefer a simple ELT process.
-Companies who don't require complex transformations.
+- Stitch: Companies who prefer an open-source solution; companies who prefer a simple ELT process; companies that don't require complex transformations.

 - Informatica PowerCenter: Large enterprises with large budgets and demanding performance needs.